10 Tips on Small Stream Fly Fishing

 Methodically, place your fly in every spot in the pool then move on.
 I typically cast from the rear of the pool moving towards the head.
 This gives the opportunity to catch the fish in the tail of the pool without spooking the fish at the head.

 As a test to see if this actually worked, I cast into the head of several large pools I knew had fish.
-At the head I would consistently catch one or possibly two fish.
+At the head, I would consistently catch one or possibly two fish.
 I would come back on another day and cast from the tail of the pool to the head (same pool) and land 3+ fish.
-Which means, when I just went straight for the head I was missing/spooking a lot of fish.
+This means that when I just went straight for the head I was missing/spooking a lot of fish.
 (This is not a fishing fib, I really have done this test multiply times.)

 The second aspect of control is what you do after you cast.

 Drag is the constant ruiner of fly presentation.
 For a simple working definition, drag is when your fly moves unnaturally across (or in) the water.
 Drag is something that we can control or minimize to some degree, and the more drag you remove or delay, the better your ability to fool fish!

 One of the easiest ways to avoid drag without getting too thick into technique is to keep your fly line off the water as much as possible.
-The less fly line out, the less your fly will be impacted by current, which means your little bug will look more lifelike, longer!
+The less fly line out, the less your fly will be impacted by current, which means your little bug will look more lifelike for longer!